delphix/virtualization-sdk/docs/Getting_Started.md

 ## Requirements

-- macOS 10.10+ or Ubuntu 14.04+
+- macOS 10.14+, Ubuntu 16.04+, or Windows 10
 - Python 2.7 (Python 3 is not supported)
 - Java 7+

 ## Installation
-To install the latest version of our SDK (0.4.0) run:
+To install the latest version of the SDK run:

 ```
 $ pip install dvp